lisapnct/smartbrain_front/README.md

 This is my first app created with React, Redux, Node and Express !
-Deployed on Heroku.
+I deployed it on Heroku.
 Try it here https://smartbrainlpnct.herokuapp.com/

 ## Available Scripts